cyplo/talks/README.md

 ![cc-by-sa](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

-All of the stuff in here is made available under a Creative Commons Attribution-ShareAlike 3.0 License.
-You are free to copy, distribute and transmit it under the license terms defined [here][cc-license].
+All of the stuff in here is made available under a Creative Commons Attribution-ShareAlike 3.0 License by default.
+Individual talks might have their own licensing, e.g. other version of CC license.
+You are free to copy, distribute and transmit the mentioned stuff under the license terms defined [here][cc-license].

 [cc-license]: http://creativecommons.org/licenses/by-sa/3.0